syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 1. Turn off and charge BioNomadix sensor
 2. Backup:
-    a.
-The day’s Acq*Knowledge* data into the backup folder on the external hard drive
+    a. that day’s Acq*Knowledge* data to the external hard drive.
-    b.
-Qualtrics surveys (both lab logs and lab surveys) and save it in the format `MM_DD_YYYY` on the external hard drive.
+    b. that day's Qualtrics surveys to the external hard drive.
+    	* Download the results of both the lab log and the lab survey from Qualtrics as `.csv` files.
+        * Save lab logs in the format `LS_mm_dd_yyyy.csv`.
+	* Save lab surveys in the format `LL_mm_dd_yyyy.csv`.
-3. At the end of each week, make a copy of the whole week’s data (both physiological and surveys) and store it on the shared drive.
+3. At the end of each week, back up all data for the week to the `govtomni` shared drive.
+    * Copy all Acq*Knowledge* files for the week to the drive.
+    * Save that week's survey data to the drive.
+        * Download the week's data for both the lab log and lab survey from Qualtrics.
+        * Save lab log data in the format `LL_mm_dd_yyyy-mm_dd_yyyy.csv`.
+        * Save lab survey data in the format `LS_mm_dd_yyyy-mm_dd_yyyy.csv`.
 4. Shut everything down.
 5. Turn off sink
     * Refill freshwater tank if needed; empty wastewater tank if needed.